-Did you know that every little bit of plastic ever made, still exists today?
+Scary fact: every little bit of plastic ever made, still exists today.
 They may not be in their original form, some are “downcycled” (made into a low grade product for one more use), but most are broken up and floating around in our environment.
 That is a disturbing thought…every little bit of plastic ever made is still here!

 The issue with most plastic products is they NEVER break down.
-They will continue to pollute our environment for decades to come.
+They will continue to pollute our environment for hundreds of years to come.
 Scientists have predicted that by the year 2050 there will be more tonnes of plastic in our oceans then tonnes of fish!
-2050….that is a mere 32 years away.
+2050….that is a mere 31 years away.
 Can you imagine your child snorkeling the barrier reef and seeing more plastic then fish?
 If there is even a reef still to be seen!

 I am sure you have heard all about “Eco July” or “Plastic Free July”.
 But what is it really all about?